AmishFaldu/nodejs-dev-env/README.md

 To get started with development, you need to follow these steps:

 1. Create a repository from this template repository
-2. The node.js version the dev container will use is 20.3, but if you want to use any other version of node.js modify this line with version you want.
+2. The node.js version dev container will use is 20.3, but if you want to use any other version of node.js modify Dockerfile with version you want.
 Please refer to [this](<https://edu.chainguard.dev/chainguard/chainguard-images/reference/node/overview/>) documentation for available versions.
 3. Start the dev environment by running this command `sh setup-dev-env.sh`.
-4. Attach your vscode to dev container named `nodejs-dev-env`.
+4. Attach your vscode or other IDE to dev container named `nodejs-dev-env`.
 5. Now start building amazing apps :rocket:

 **NOTE - As mentioned this is a minimal dev env for node.js, so I highly recommend to customize the Dockerfile to include for e.g. tsconfig.json, eslint/prettier configs, etc for your usecase**